expressjs/session/README.md

 [`maxAge`](#cookiemaxage) since the last response was sent instead of in [`maxAge`](#cookiemaxage) since the session was last modified by the server.

-This is typically used in conjuction with short, non-session-length [`maxAge`](#cookiemaxage) values to provide a quick timeout of the session data with reduced potential of it occurring during on going server interactions.
+This is typically used in conjunction with short, non-session-length [`maxAge`](#cookiemaxage) values to provide a quick timeout of the session data with reduced potential of it occurring during on going server interactions.